 Barley has been awarded as one of Kevin McCloud's (Grand Designs) Green Heroes for her minimally-processed, up-cycled products, which "demonstrate a lightness of touch backed up by a rigorous approach".

 Obby is a trusted community marketplace where you can discover and book local classes and workshops in London.

 We work with London’s best artists, makers, chefs, mixologists and teachers.
 And we meet every single one of them personally, so you can be confident in your learning experience.

-We guarantee you won't find this workshop cheaper anywhere else.
+We guarantee you won't find this class cheaper anywhere else.
 If you do, please let us know and you'll get your money back.

 Booking with Obby is in real-time.
-We will confirm your place and hold your money until the workshop has been provided so you don't have to worry.
+We will confirm your place and hold your money until the class has been provided so you don't have to worry.

 We offer the most flexible cancellation terms around.
 If something comes up and you need to cancel or reschedule, we will do anything we can to find a solution.
 See our full terms here.